G.I. Joe: Retaliation: Potential sequel and reboot

 In January 2017, Caruso stated that the script for the crossover movie is now being written.
 In May 2017, Dwayne Johnson stated that if the opportunity arises he would appear in any future G.I.
 Joe film, and that he hopes to be a part of the franchise expansion as well.
 It was announced in September 2017 that the third film is intended to serve more as a reboot of the franchise.
 The Hollywood Reporter has reported that Paramount announced the film will be released on March 27, 2020.
 In May 2018, That Hashtag Show reported that the film will be titled G.I.
 Joe: Ever Vigilant with Josh Appelbaum and André Nemec writing the film's script and that the studio are hoping to have Johnson sign on to reprise the role of Roadblock.
 The plot will reportedly feature his character assembling a new team of Joes with Dania Janack, Dr. Adele Burkhart, Wild Bill, Barbecue, General Flagg, Doc, and Keel-Haul joining forces to stop Tomax and Xamot Paoli from launching a dark matter WMD.
 The film is said to feature a cameo role for Cobra Commander.
 In an interview with Entertainment Weekly, producer Lorenzo di Bonaventura revealed that some scripts for the sequel are currently in development.

-A reboot of the film series, Snake Eyes, was released on July 23, 2021.
+A reboot of the film series, Snake Eyes: G.I.
+Joe Origins, was released on July 23, 2021.